 What will make me happy after 50 years?

-Written answer slips were collected for analysis (this also served as a means to document attendance).
+Written answer slips were collected to elicit students’ perspectives on the topic (this also served as a means to document attendance).
 Following this, a balloon game was played by the students, with the help of which, various perspectives on happiness were explored by student– facilitator interaction.
 In the last 15 minutes, a TED-talk video on the same topic was shown and the session was concluded within one hour!

+Topics for the sessions are decided semester wise.
+We have now reached a stage with more topics than the available hours!
+Overall these topics can be categorized as (a) human values (b) medical ethics (c) communication skills (d) philosophy and (e) history of medicine.
+Topics for these sessions included 'Right or wrong','Art and science of death disclosure', 'Who am I', 'We are being watched', 'Curiosity for the human body' etc. Clinicians shared their experiences on themes like 'A rewarding day in my life' and 'My privileges and commitments as a doctor'.

+Discussion: The HiM program was started in 2015 with the objective of inculcating ethical and humanitarian values in our students.

 Around 40 faculty members of various departments have contributed so far in these sessions.
-We were quite frankly amazed to see the talent among them.
 Their innovative ideas, cooperation, sincere efforts, hard work and strong desire to inculcate ethical and humanitarian attitudes and a love for the art of medicine among the budding doctors of our institution, were phenomenal.
-This, we feel is a major contributory factor for the success of the program.
-For a few sessions, we also invited guest faculty including those with a non-medical background.

 Figure2: Role play by the students